 Observe the Dog Park First

 When you first arrive at the dog park, take a moment to get a feeling for what's going on inside before entering with your dog.
 Do the other dog owners appear to be monitoring their dogs well?
 Are there any dogs with play styles that may be a bad match for your dog?
 Is it too crowded?
-Also consider the sizes of the dogs.
-Smaller dogs can feel uncomfortable with big dogs, and you may want to find them a small dog park.
-If there's anything that worries you or makes you uneasy, simply skip your dog park visit that day.
-It's better to be proactive and prevent bad experiences from happening in the first place.

-Know When to Leash (And Unleash) At the Dog Park
+Know When to Leash (and Unleash) at the Dog Park

 As a courtesy to other people, dogs, and wildlife, never let your dog off-leash outside a designated off-leash area.
 Not only is this respectful of others, but it is also often the law.
 Plus, it helps ensure your dog stays safe.